Kenyon Martin: Denver Nuggets (2004–2011)

 At the end of the 2003–04 season, Martin was traded to the Denver Nuggets for three future first-round draft picks in a sign-and-trade deal.

 Martin played in 70 games during the 2004–05 season, averaging 15.5 points and 7.3 rebounds; however, a problem with his knee was detected shortly into the off-season, and on May 16, 2005, Kenyon underwent microfracture surgery on his left knee.

 During the 2005–06 season, Martin missed 26 games due to knee tendinitis, but was able to return in time for the playoffs.
 During that playoff series against the Los Angeles Clippers, Martin was suspended from the Denver Nuggets indefinitely for "conduct detrimental to the team."
 During halftime of game two of the first round series, Martin got into an argument with head coach George Karl over his playing time, and refused to play for the second half of the game.
-During the offseason, Karl and Martin apparently "patched things up."
+During the offseason, Karl and Martin patched things up.

 Believing injuries were behind him, Martin learned the swelling now occurring in his right knee would require another microfracture procedure.
 On November 15, 2006, after playing two regular season games, Martin underwent his second knee operation in less than two years.
 Martin is believed to be the first NBA player to have, and to return from, microfracture surgery on both knees.

 Martin was fined $15,000 by the NBA when, during the third quarter of a 2006 game against the Chicago Bulls, Martin as well as some of his friends got into a verbal altercation with some fans.
 He was also cautioned to no longer bring his entourage to games.

 To symbolize a fresh start to his career, Kenyon changed his uniform number from 6 to the number 4, which he wore in college, for the 2007–08 season.